-V. Ex Parte Communications
+IV.
+Ex Parte Communications

-Ex parte communications with the ALJ are prohibited under 16 TAC § 22.3(b)(2).
+Ex parte communications with the administrative law judge (ALJ) are prohibited under 16 TAC § 22.3(b)(2).
 Parties must communicate with the ALJ only through written documents filed with the Commission's filing clerk and served on all parties.
 Questions concerning this Order or any other order must be submitted in writing, filed with the Commission, and served on all parties of record.